Legion of Super-Heroes: Rebooted (1994–2004)

 The Post-Zero Hour Legion, with their allies and enemies.
 Art by Phil Jimenez.

 Following Zero Hour, a new Legion continuity was created, beginning with a retelling of the origin story starting in Legion of Super-Heroes (vol. 4) #0 and then continued in the spin-off sister series Legionnaires #0 (both released in October 1994).
 Lightning Lad was renamed Live Wire, and after the group's founding, a large number of heroes were added to the roster.
 Several members from the previous continuity were given new codenames, and some new heroes were added, including XS (the granddaughter of Barry Allen, the second Flash), Kinetix, Gates, and Sensor, a reimagined version of Princess Projectra.

 While in some ways following the pattern of the original continuity, the new continuity diverged from the old one in several ways: some characters died as they had previously, others did not, and some Legion members spent time in the 20th century where they recruited Ferro.
 The Legion also started out having to earn the respect of the United Planets, which they did through two well-earned victories: successfully defending Earth from the White Triangle, a group of Daxamite racial purists; and exposing United Planets President Chu as the mastermind behind the Braal-Titan War, the Sun-Eater hoax, the formation of the Fatal Five and the brainwashing of future Legionnaire Jan Arrah.

 New writers Dan Abnett and Andy Lanning came on board with penciller Olivier Coipel to produce a dark story leading to the near-collapse of the United Planets and the Legion.
 In the wake of the disaster, a group of Legionnaires disappeared through a spatial rift and the two existing Legion series came to an end.
-The miniseries Legion Lost (2000–2001) chronicled the difficult journey of these Legionnaires to return home, while the ensuing miniseries Legion Worlds (2001) showed what was happening in the United Planets during their absence.
+The miniseries Legion Lost (2000–2001) chronicled the journey of these Legionnaires to return home, while the ensuing miniseries Legion Worlds (2001) showed what was happening in the United Planets during their absence.

 A new series, The Legion, was launched in which the Legion was reunited and given a new base and purpose.
 Written for its first 33 issues by Abnett and Lanning, the series was cancelled with issue 38.
-The most notable addition to the team during the title's publication was the Post-Crisis Superboy, a 21st-century clone of Superman and Lex Luthor, who had previously been granted honorary membership.
+The most notable addition to the team during the title's publication was the post-Crisis Superboy (Kon-El), who had previously been granted honorary membership.